 Keyword match types is a feature that you can use to refine what search queries will trigger your advertisements to show up on Google.
 According to Google1, “the keyword match types dictate how closely the keyword needs to match with the user’s search query in order for the ad to be considered for the auction”.
 There are three different keyword match types to choose from:

 Additionally, Google Ads allows you to use negative keywords, which have their own negative keyword match types.

-The match type you choose to use is dependent on your business and your goals.
+The match type you choose to use is dependent on your business, your goals, and the level of precision vs reach that you’d like from your keywords.
 Before deciding what keyword match types to use it’s important to do keyword research to get an idea of the words and phrases you’ll want to target with your advertising.

 Once you have an idea of the search queries that you’d like to trigger your Google ads, you’ll need to understand the different keyword match type options you have in order to set up your advertising for best possible performance.

 When adding keywords in Google Ads, different characters added before or around your keywords tell Google what match type you want to use.